cabforum/servercert/docs/BR.md

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+Effective January 15, 2025:
+- When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.
+- When obtaining Domain Contact information for a requested Domain Name the CA:
+     - if using the WHOIS protocol (RFC 3912), MUST query IANA's WHOIS server and follow referrals to the appropriate WHOIS server.
+     - if using the Registry Data Access Protocol (RFC 7482), MUST utilize IANA's bootstrap file to identify and query the correct RDAP server for the domain.
+     - MUST NOT rely on cached 1) WHOIS server information that is more than 48 hours old, or 2) RDAP bootstrap data from IANA that is more than 48 hours old, to ensure that it relies upon up-to-date and accurate information.

+Effective July 15, 2025:
+- The CA MUST NOT rely on this method.
+- Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.

 ##### 3.2.2.4.3 Phone Contact with Domain Contact

 This method has been retired and MUST NOT be used.
 Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.